 An experienced supplier should be able to show:

-Real previous projects or case studies
+Real previous projects or documented case references

 Packaging made for dispensaries or regulated retail